Albert-Z-Guo/ID3-Decision-Tree-Learning-Algorithm/README.md

 `parse.py` takes a filename and returns attribute information and all the data in array of dictionaries.

-`node.py` defines the node class with fields.
+`node.py` defines the node class with related fields.

 `ID3.py` contains the main implementation of the algorithm, which is modularized for better readability.